 WHAT ARE THE MAIN ISSUES AND CONCERNS?

-Below are various reason and grounds that we, the members of OUTA, oppose the tolling of GFIP roads.
+Below are various reason and grounds that we, the supporters of OUTA, oppose the tolling of GFIP roads.

 1. E-tolling of GFIP is irrational and unreasonable

 - e-tolling Gauteng’s freeways is an unnecessary waste of billions of SA Tax payer’s money.
 We do realise the need to pay for the freeway improvements, but we expect to do so through efficient means to collect these “taxes.”

 - Raising funds for costly (road upgrade) projects of this nature, should be done with the least negative impact on the pockets of the public, whilst achieving the goal of funding the infrastructure.
 As such, if existing or new funding mechanisms are available, these should be considered and used, unless of course a valid reason is provided and is acceptable to society, i.e. the people who ultimately pay.